coverclock/com-diag-codex/README.md

 Hence multiplexing isn't as useful as it might seem, and certainly not as easy as in non-OpenSSL applications.
 A multi-threaded server approach, which uses blocking reads and writes, albeit less scalable, might ultimately be more useful.
-But as the unit tests demonstrate, it can certainly be done.
+But as the unit tests demonstrate, multiplexing via select(2) can be done.

 The Machine layer allows peers to establish secure stream connections and pass variable sized packets in a full-duplex fashion.
 In addition, the peers may